meow4820/hperf/README.md

 Tested on: Linux, Android.

-Bindoj support is not guaranteed!
+Windows support is not guaranteed!

 ## 📸 Screenshots: